sj-can/ngs_pipeline/docs/more_advanced_snakmake/README.md

   * Right click on the FastQC v0.11.5 (Win/Linuz Zip file) and select 'copy link address'

-Now move to your 'software' directory
+Now move to your 'software' directory (don't forget where you are now!)

-    cd /home/ubuntu/software
+    cd /home/ubuntu/hpdm098/course_data/software

 Download the FastQC with the command wget.